GeoscienceAustralia/dea-ecr-sync/README.md

+# Repository Archived - DO NOT USE

+The code in this repository has some big problems and is no longer used.

+`skopeo` is a poor choice for copying or syncing images from Dockerhub, because *every* sync or copy counts as a *Pull*, regardless of any data being copied.
+Completely defeating the entire purpose of this entier thing.

 ### GeoscienceAustralia Dockerhub to ECR Sync Lambda

 AWS Lambda to mirror public docker images to ECR, triggered using a scheduled CloudWatch event, and based on https://pypi.org/project/ecr-mirror/